Robotic Surgery Research Grant Applications

 Available Research Grants

-The purpose of these grants is to stimulate original research in gastrointestinal and endoscopic surgery.
+The purpose of these grants is to stimulate original research in robotic surgery.
 The study may be either “bench” research or clinical.

 In the spirit of supporting the goals of our membership, applicants are encouraged to review: 2014 Surgical Endoscopy- SAGES Research Priorities for a recent review of key research questions.
 Part of the grant review process includes evaluation of the importance of the research question.
 The review committee will incorporate these published rankings to determine the importance of submitted topics.

 PLEASE NOTE: the committee will only fund grants that involve commercially available products.

 Please see the grant recipients from 1992-Present.
-We encourage applicants to review to avoid duplicate studies.
+We encourage applicants to review the project titles to avoid duplicate studies.

 It is assumed that some of the resources required to conduct the project are available through the investigator’s institution.
 The research grant serves to provide supplemental support for personnel (not including the salary of the principal investigator), equipment, or services required to complete the research.

 The principal evaluation criteria are (1) scientific merit, (2) experimental design, (3) potential of the proposed topic, (4) qualifications of the applicant(s), (5) facilities, and (6) grantsmanship.

 Applicants must ensure that the team of investigators has the appropriate expertise to carry out the proposed research with high methodologic standards.
 For example, proposals that include cost analyses should include collaborators with expertise in economic or cost-effectiveness analysis and should use rigorous methods for costing and analysis.
 Comparative clinical studies must account for selection bias and expertise bias in the performance of surgical procedures; studies, where the technical skill of surgeons differs between comparison groups, are unlikely to provide valid estimates of relative treatment effects.
 It is the responsibility of the applicants to demonstrate how they will minimize bias in their proposals.

 The following requirements must be met by the Investigator:

-- Investigators are required to submit semi-annual updates to the SAGES Research Committee during the course of the research, starting one year after the grant has been awarded.
+- Investigators are required to submit semi-annual updates to the SAGES Research Committee during the course of the research, starting six months after the grant has been awarded.

 - At the conclusion of the project, the investigator is required to submit a final update report to the Research Committee